awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-api-dashboard.md

 1. You must have the API deployed at least once\.
 Follow the instructions in [Deploying an API in Amazon API Gateway](how-to-deploy-api.md)\.

-1. To get CloudWatch metrics for individual methods, you must have CloudWatch Logs enabled for those methods in a given stage\.
-The process is prescribed in [Update Stage Settings](stages.md#how-to-stage-settings)\.
+1. To get CloudWatch metrics for individual methods, you must have CloudWatch Logs enabled for those methods in a given stage as described in [Update Stage Settings](stages.md#how-to-stage-settings)\.
 Your account will be charged for accessing method\-level logs, but not for accessing API\- or stage\-level logs\.

 ## Examine API activities in the Dashboard<a name="how-to-api-dashboard-console"></a>